apache/pulsar-site/docs/functions-quickstart.md

 id: functions-quickstart
 title: Getting started with Pulsar Functions
 sidebar_label: "Get started"
+description: Get started to create and validate Pulsar functions.
 ---

 This hands-on tutorial provides step-by-step instructions and examples on how to create and validate functions in a [standalone Pulsar](getting-started-standalone.md), including stateful functions and window functions.